 - Whole Life policies depending on the company and exact plan design can earn dividends each year.
 You can utilize the dividends in the form of cash or just leave them alone.
 Allowing them to earn more interest and utilize them to lower your premiums.
 You can even repay any policy loans you made or purchase additional coverage which will increase your death benefit.

-- Whole Life costs much more than Term Insurance.
+- Whole life costs much more than Term Insurance.

 - Most people cannot afford the face amount they really need.

-Additional types of Term Life insurance
+Additional types of term products:

 Level Term life insurance is the type over 90% of consumers purchase today.
 Very simply, these policies have term periods of 10, 15, 20, 25 and 30 year increments of time.
 Level Term means the premium will stay exactly the same for the full term period.
 Just as an example the premiums of a 30 year Term policy stay the same for 30 years.